 Publiclytraded law firms are still a long way off in the United States.
-The rules on whether non-lawyers can own law firms are regulated by the state judiciary, in most cases, the supreme court of each state, and there are no states considering changes that would come close to allowing a law firm to go public.
+The rules on whether non-lawyers can own law firms are regulated by the state judiciary in most cases, the supreme court of each state, and there are no states that are considering changes that would come close to allowing a law firm to go public.
 It is the only jurisdiction that even allows non-lawyers to co-own a law firm.